Skip to main content

 Cloud feature.
 Test agents visually in the AgentMark Dashboard.

-Run agents directly in the Dashboard to see how they use tools in real time: Running an agent with tools in the Dashboard The agent panel shows each step the model takes: the tool it called, the arguments it passed, the tool’s response, and the model’s next move.
+Run agents directly in the Dashboard to see how they use tools in real time: The agent panel shows each step the model takes: the tool it called, the arguments it passed, the tool’s response, and the model’s next move.
 You can inspect the full tool-call trace without leaving the editor.
-View configured tools and their schemas: Viewing tool schema in the Dashboard The tool-schema panel lists every tool referenced in your prompt’s frontmatter, with its description and the full Zod-derived JSON schema for its inputs.
+View configured tools and their schemas: Viewing tool schema in the Dashboard The tool-schema panel lists every tool referenced in your prompt’s frontmatter, with its description and the full JSON schema for its inputs.

 Best practices